dbader/node-datadog-metrics/README.md

 Calling `flush` sends any buffered metrics to DataDog.
 Unless you set `flushIntervalSeconds` to 0 it won't be necessary to call this function.

+It can be useful to trigger a manual flush by calling if you want to make sure pending metrics have been sent before you quit the application process, for example.

 ## Logging

 Datadog-metrics uses the [debug](https://github.com/visionmedia/debug)